lfoppiano/supercon2/README.md

 SuperCon 2 is the staging-area of [SuperCon](http://supercon.nims.go.jp), the 'de-facto standard' database of superconductors materials.
 SuperCon 2, collect experimental data automatically extracted from scientific documents and provide a workflow to correct them efficiently and with high quality.

-The SuperCon 2 interface and detailed in [our latest paper](https://hal.science/hal-04198232) (currently in review).
+The SuperCon 2 interface is described in details in [our latest paper](https://hal.science/hal-04198232) (currently in review).

 This repository contains: